Table of Contents

 So here are three tips to help you make a CV that lands you the warehouse operative role you want:

-1. Highlight your job-specific warehouse operative skills
+1. Highlight your job-specific skills

 Start by carefully reviewing the job advert to identify the key CV skills required for the job.
 Highlighting the warehouse operative skills that match these requirements is crucial.